Ira Losco

-Ira Losco M.Q.R. (born 31 July 1981) is a Maltese pop singer.
+Ira Losco M.Q.R. (born 31 July 1981) is a Maltese singer and songwriter.
 Her career breakthrough came in 2002, when she represented Malta in the Eurovision Song Contest 2002 with the song "7th Wonder".
 She placed second in the competition, Malta's best ever result.
 Fourteen years later, she returned and represented Malta in the Eurovision Song Contest 2016 with the song "Walk on Water", placing twelfth.
 Losco has released six studio albums so far in her career and is one of the most successful Maltese musicians of all time.
 In 2018, she served as a judge on the inaugural season of X Factor Malta.
 She returned to serve as a judge in 2019.

 Career

 To date Losco has performed in over 15 countries and has won more than 20 music awards.
 She has appeared in front of audiences ranging from 1,000 to 80,000, and has played alongside renowned international acts such as Elton John, Katie Melua, Maroon 5, Akon, Melanie C, Ronan Keating, Bob Geldof, Tokio Hotel and Gigi D'Alessio.

 Losco started her career with a college band called Tiara but they split up a few months after Losco represented her country in the Eurovision Song Contest 2002 which was held in Tallinn.
 She placed second with the song "7th Wonder".

 In 2003, she was chosen to perform the song "Reaching Higher", which was the official song of the Xth Games of the Small States of Europe Malta 2003.
 Losco was awarded the Midalja għall-Qadi tar-Repubblika in 2008.

 Losco has been involved in advertising in her country, including for Guess, McDonald's Salad Plus, and Vodafone's Music Jam Campaign.

 Losco won the Maltese national selection for the Eurovision Song Contest 2016 on 23 January, with the song "Walk On Water".
 On 31 July 2018, it was announced that Losco will be a judge on Malta's version of The X Factor.
+On the same year, Ira Losco published her double album "No Sinner No Saint" to commemorate her 15th year in the music industry.